When Should You Take The Pregnancy Test?

-When is the best time to take a pregnancy test, how soon can I take it, and when does it become positive are among important questions to ask when trying to conceive.
-A pregnancy test, no matter if it's blood or urine, only becomes positive after implantation when the fetus has attached to the uterine wall and connects with the mother's blood system.
+When is the best time to take a pregnancy test, how soon can I take it, and when does it become positive are important questions to ask when trying to conceive.
+A pregnancy test, no matter if it's blood or urine, only becomes positive after implantation, when the fetus has attached to the uterine wall and connects with the mother's blood system.
 Implantation, when the fertilized egg implants into the endometrium, happens about 9 days after ovulation and fertilization (range: 6-12 days).
-The blood pregnancy test will be positive before the urine pregnancy test.
 The blood pregnancy test will be positive 2-3 days after implantation and the urine test will be positive several days after the blood test has become positive.

-The best time to take an at home test is first thing in the morning and with first morning urine because that's when the urine is most concentrated and has the highest level of the pregnancy hormone hCG.
+The best time to take an at home pregnancy test is first thing in the morning and with first morning urine.
+This is when the urine is most concentrated and has the highest level of the pregnancy hormone hCG.
 Try not to get up and go to the bathroom during the night and then do the test as soon as you get up.
-A blood pregnancy test is usually positive several days before the mised period.
-A urine pregnancy test is usuall positive 1-2 days before or after you miss your menstrual period bleeding.

 Had a negative pregnancy test?
-Read more HERE to find out what the chances are that you could still be pregnant even though you had a negative pregnancy test.
+Find out what the chances are that you could still be pregnant even though you had a negative pregnancy test.
 Despite what many manufacturers of urine pregnancy tests want you to believe, the urine pregnancy test will usually not become positive in most women until about a week after implantation, around the time of a missed period.

 When the pregnancy test first becomes positive has wide variation and depends on several variables.
 The following variables determine when the home urine pregnancy test becomes positive:

 Exact Day of Ovulation